ryanycoleman/rcoleman-mac_profiles_handler/README.md

 The profile_manager resource type is the back-end type that interacts with /usr/bin/profiles for creating, destroying and verifying a resource type.
 The mac_profiles_handler::manage resource type is user-facing and handles the management of the actual files.

-A basic fact is also provided to list installed profiles.
+A structured fact is also provided to list installed profiles along with some metadata.

 ## Usage